lachlan-hore/Week-8-quiz/README.md

 # Week 8 quiz
 ### **Part 1: Imaging Technique Inspiration**

 An example of an imaging technique that I find inspirational towards the assignment is [this](https://www.cesoid.com/fractal) Fractal Explorer website by Cesoid.
 In particular, I am drawn to the infinite zooming effect, which creates a sense of depth and motion that feels both abstract and immersive.
 I would like to recreate this effect, as I can imagine ways of incorporating it into the project regardless of which animation method my group members decide on.
+Fractals may end up being only a small part or extra component of my final work.

 <p align="center">
   <img src="readmeImages/Fractal1.png" width="49%">